The State of Strategic Finance 2025

 • Requirements – we provide guidance on the key requirements you should be considering for your new consolidation and reporting solution

-• Core vendors – we provide a brief snapshot for a list of established vendors that have received top ratings specifically for their consolidation and reporting functionality
+• Core vendors – we provide a snapshot for a list of established vendors that have received top ratings specifically for their consolidation and reporting functionality

 • Core vendors rating comparison chart – we provide a chart comparing customer satisfaction ratings for seven key attributes